yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-cloud-platform/quick-start.md

 * Fill in the required information and click on "Next step: Create your password."
 * Provide your email address and choose a robust password for your account.
 * Select your home region, where your data will be securely stored.
-* Opt for the "Set up API platform automatically" option (You can still personalize your setup later).
+* Opt for the "Set up API platform automatically" option (you can still personalize your setup later).
 * Wait a couple of minutes and congratulations, your API platform was deployed!

 By default, a cloud data plane will be deployed for you.
 You can also deploy hybrid data planes on your own infrastructure.